nf-core/website/markdown/developers/adding_modules.md

 subtitle: Follow this walkthrough for adding and reviewing new nf-core modules
 ---

-## Adding a new module file

 If you decide to upload a module to `nf-core/modules` then this will ensure that it will become available to all nf-core pipelines, and to everyone within the Nextflow community!
-See [`modules/`](modules) for examples.
+See [`modules/`](https://github.com/nf-core/modules/tree/master/modules) for examples.

 ## Terminology

 The features offered by Nextflow DSL2 can be used in various ways depending on the granularity with which you would like to write pipelines.
-Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL2 components:
+Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL2 components.

+### Module

-- *Module*: A `process` that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
+A `process` that can be used within different pipelines and is as atomic as possible i.e. cannot be split into another module.
 An example of this would be a module file containing the process definition for a single tool such as `FastQC`.
-At present, this repository has been created to only host atomic module files that should be added to the [`modules/`](modules/) directory along with the required documentation and tests.
+At present, this repository has been created to only host atomic module files that should be added to the [`modules/`](https://github.com/nf-core/modules/tree/master/modules) directory of nf-core/modules along with the required documentation and tests.

+### Sub-workflow

-- *Sub-workflow*: A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
+A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
 For example, a sub-workflow to run multiple QC tools with FastQ files as input.
 Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
 As it stands, this repository will not host sub-workflows although this may change in the future since well-written sub-workflows will be the most powerful aspect of DSL2.

+### Workflow

-- *Workflow*: What DSL1 users would consider an end-to-end pipeline.
+What DSL1 users would consider an end-to-end pipeline.
 For example, from one or more inputs to a series of outputs.
 This can either be implemented using a large monolithic script as with DSL1, or by using a combination of DSL2 individual modules and sub-workflows.

-### Before you start
+## Before you start

 Please check that the module you wish to add isn't already on [`nf-core/modules`](https://github.com/nf-core/modules/tree/master/modules):